Sweet and Spicy Snap Peas in a Snap

 2 sliced green onions

-Slice of lime, cilantro (sprig or chopped) for garnish
+Cilantro (sprig or chopped) and/or basil for garnish

 Protein of your choice: grilled diced tofu, diced or shredded chicken; or cooked shrimp, 1/2 to 1 cup depending on preference.
-I use a small amount of chicken as I like the veggies taking center stage in this soup.
+I use a small amount of chicken in the soup — as I like the veggies taking center stage in this soup.
 You could also sprinkle in toasted peanuts for added protein.
+For the curry and rice version I prefer shrimp, about 5 medium shrimp per person.)

 Instructions:

-Dump all the ingredients except the last three (onions, lime, cilantro) into a pot and simmer until veggies are tender but not mushy, add green onions and choice of protein, stir until everything is hot again.
-Ladle veggies and broth into each bowl, then garnish with a sprig of cilantro (or chop it up and sprinkle) and slice of lime to squeeze over and stir in right before eating.
+Saute garlic with mushrooms, slaw and kale in oil and butter in a deep large skillet until just tender.
+Dump all the ingredients except the last three (green onions, lime, cilantro or fresh basil ) into a large skillet and simmer until veggies are tender but not mushy.
+Add chopped fresh tomato last, and stir to heat through.
+Ladle veggies and broth into each bowl, then garnish with a sprig of cilantro or basil (or chop it up and sprinkle), some green onions, and a slice of lime to squeeze over and stir in right before eating.

-Variation: To make a more traditional curry instead of soup, omit broth and serve over jasmine rice.
+Variation: To make a more traditional curry instead of soup, use half the broth and put a scoop of jasmine rice in the middle of the bowl before garnishes.
+Sauteed shrimp is beautiful, artfully arranged around the rice and on top of the curry.
+You can use any veggies you like in place of slaw, mushrooms or kale.
 Add slices of cooked sweet potato and pineapple for a creamy pineapple curry.
 To add heat, use a few drop of siracha sauce or thai chili paste.

 This was printed from: We Laugh, We Cry, We Cook